cschpc/student-cluster-competition-2024/Training/08-NAMD/exercises/README.md

 Consequently, a typical run command in Mahti for NAMD would be along the lines of:

 ```
-(( namd_threads = SLURM_CPUS_PER_TASK - 1))

 srun /path/to/your/namd/namd3 +ppn ${namd_threads} apoa1.namd > apoa1.out
 ```

-In this command, you leave one CPU core per MPI task to handle all of the communication, while letting the other cores be assigned as NAMD worker threads.
+Create a slurm script where you leave one core per MPI task to handle communication, and assign all other cores as namd_threads.
+Try avoiding hard-coding thread amounts in the script.

+# Benchmarking task

 Now, try two cases and analyze the results as instructed in the section below:
 1. Run it with 1 MPI task and 16 cores per task, utilizing about an eight of a Mahti node
 2. Run NAMD with 2 MPI tasks and 16 cores per task

+Try changing your simulation's cutoff distance from 12 Å to 9 Å.
+Note that switchdist needs to be smaller than the cutoff.

+How does changing the cutoff affect the performance?

 # Analyzing the results